RoleplayTalkPlatform/Java-API/README.md

     linker.start(200);

 In this case you will provide all Player Data every 200 milliseconds.
-The minimum is 50ms.
+The minimum is 10 ms.

 To stop the Linker again you have to use: